autowarefoundation/autoware.universe/perception/bytetrack/README.md

 - This package is ported version toward Autoware from [this repository](https://github.com/ifzhang/ByteTrack/tree/main/deploy/TensorRT/cpp)
   (The C++ implementation by the ByteTrack's authors)

+### 2d tracking modification from original codes

+The paper just says that the 2d tracking algorithm is a simple Kalman filter.
+Original codes use the `top-left-corner` and `aspect ratio` and `size` as the state vector.

+This is sometimes unstable because the aspectratio can be changed by the occlusion.
+So, we use the `top-left` and `size` as the state vector.

+Kalman filter settings can be controlled by the parameters in `config/bytetrack_node.param.yaml`.

 ## Inputs / Outputs

 ### bytetrack_node